 What is your perception of the value that Uniqlo products represent?
 Are you/would you be comfortable wearing their brand?
 Why or why not?
 How do/would others perceive you when wearing the Uniqlo brand?

-The aim of this exercise is for you to have an experience of connecting consumer behavior to marketing management.
-It is important to realize that our experience as a consumer in the marketplace is shaped by both our own unique experiences and inﬂu- ences on our purchasing patterns, and by marketing efforts that seek to shape our experience and create favorable internal and external inﬂuences on us as consumers.
-We will now attempt to explore some of the factors impacting on your experience and decision-making at Uniqlo using some hypothetical examples.
+The aim of this exercise is for you to have experience in connecting consumer behavior to marketing management.
+It is important to realize that our experience as a consumer in the marketplace is shaped by both our own unique experiences and influences on our purchasing patterns and by marketing efforts that seek to shape our experience and create favorable internal and external inﬂuences on us as consumers.
+We will now attempt to explore some of the factors impacting your experience and decision-making at Uniqlo using some hypothetical examples.

-Experience of decision-making as a consumer
+Experience of Decision-making as a Consumer

 Let’s consider your experience as a consumer.
 Imagine you are at a Uniqlo store in Manhattan, New York.
-You see the latest seasonal offering: a light-weight down vest.
+You see the latest seasonal offering: a lightweight down vest.
 You already own a heavier down vest that you bought last year from Marks and Spencer.
 Should you buy a new one this year?
 If so, what color?
 You try on a navy one which ﬁts nicely.
 The price is half of the Muji brand which you just tried on half an hour ago.
 However, H&M has a similar one that is 25 % cheaper but is of a lower quality.
 You pick up the vest and move toward the cash register.
-The queue has ten customers wait- ing to be served and only one service assistant.
+The queue has ten customers waiting to be served and only one service assistant.
 It is Sunday afternoon.
-You did not feel like queuing for an unknown length of time.
+You do not feel like queuing for an unknown length of time.
 Do you proceed with the purchase?

-Internal and external inﬂuences on consumer experience
+Internal and External Inﬂuences on Consumer Experience

 Imagine that before ever visiting a Uniqlo store or shopping online, you discussed the clothing range with one of your closest friends who a) loves the brand and wears a lot of their products, or b) dislikes the brand and scoffs at others wearing it.
 Does your friend’s attitude toward the brand inﬂuence your decision to buy Uniqlo products?
-If your father already wears a Uniqlo’s down jacket and has worn it for several seasons without it looking worn or being damaged, will this impact your decision to buy a Uni- qlo item?
+If your father already wears a Uniqlo down jacket and has worn it for several seasons without it looking worn or being damaged, will this impact your decision to buy a Uniqlo item?
 What value does the brand represent to you?
 What about the group of friends you hang out with who mostly wear H&M?
-Will their preferences impact on yours?
+Will their preferences impact yours?
 What if they see you shopping at Uniqlo?

-Impact of Uniqlo’s marketing on consumer decision-making
+Impact of Uniqlo’s Marketing on Consumer Decision-making

 Uniqlo aims to create products that can be differentiated from its competitors.
-The owner of Uniqlo, Tadashi Yanai, wants to surpass Zara as the top private label clothing retailer in the world (Aakar, 2014).
-In line with this vision, Uniqlo has developed its unique HeatTech, Lifewear, and AIRism products and created products that are fashion- able but not necessary trendy.
+The owner of Uniqlo, Tadashi Yanai, wants to surpass Zara as the top private-label clothing retailer in the world (Aakar, 2014).
+In line with this vision, Uniqlo has developed its unique HeatTech, Lifewear, and AIRism products and created products that are fashion- able but not necessarily trendy.
 The brand’s down jackets have become symbolic of the brand.
 Uniqlo products are priced very competitively, higher than H&M but lower than Muji and comparable to Zara.
 You will ﬁnd Uniqlo stores strategically positioned near these competitors.
-Uniqlo management trains its staff members to provide outstanding in-store customer service, aiming to reﬂect “kaizen”: the Japanese concept of perfec- tion, using speciﬁc designed phrases and speciﬁc policies regarding customer interac- tion (Davis, 2014).
+Uniqlo management trains its staff members to provide outstanding in-store customer service, aiming to reﬂect “kaizen”: the Japanese concept of perfection, using speciﬁcally designed phrases and speciﬁc policies regarding customer interaction (Davis, 2014).

-Impact of Uniqlo’s marketing on internal and external inﬂuences on consumer experi- ence
+Impact of Uniqlo’s Marketing on Internal and External Inﬂuences on Consumer Experience